karmaniverous/stan-cli/.stan/system/stan.todo.md

 - Lint (TSDoc): escape greater-than in snap action
   - Escaped “>” in the TSDoc comment of src/cli/snap/action.ts to satisfy tsdoc/syntax.

 - Release readiness: fix types path mismatch — point package.json "types" and exports.types to "dist/types/index.d.ts" to match the build output from rollup-plugin-dts.

+- Fix: prevent unchanged stan.system.md from appearing in diffs
+  - Cause: we never persisted a “prompt baseline” to `.stan/system/.docs.meta.json`, so the ephemeral path logic treated the prompt as changed each run.
+  - Change: plumb the resolved prompt `source` (local|core|path) from plan → archive stage and record `{ source, hash, path }` via `updateDocsMetaPrompt` after the archive completes.
+  - Result: when the effective prompt hasn’t changed, `archive.diff.tar` suppresses `stan.system.md`; if it changes, it appears exactly once in the next diff.
+Full archives always contain the prompt.